RootUp/SmuggleShield/README.md

 # SmuggleSheild
 ***Beta Version***

-SmuggleShield is an experimental browser extension that aims to prevent basic HTML smuggling attacks by detecting common patterns.
-While this is not a comprehensive or a bulletproof solution, it is an attempt to provide an addtional layer of security during browsing. **The project is still in testing phase!**
+SmuggleShield is an experimental browser extension that aims to prevent **basic** HTML smuggling attacks by detecting common patterns.
+While this is not a comprehensive or bulletproof solution, it is an attempt to provide an additional layer of security during browsing. **The project is still in the testing phase!**

-The extension is compatible both on Chrome & Edge for Mac and Windows OS.
-Enable developer mode under extension settings and click on "Load unpacked" the "SumggleSheild" folder the extension would be up and running.
-Blocked URLs are stored in extension cache upto 10 days with blocked pattern, URL and timestamp which can be reviewd by clicking on extension then "Export Blocked Conetent Logs".
+The extension is compatible both on Chrome and Edge for Mac and Windows OS.
+Enable developer mode under extension settings and click on "Load unpacked" in the "SumggleSheild" folder.
+The extension would be up and running.
+Blocked URLs are stored in extension cache up to 10 days with blocked pattern, URL, and timestamp, which can be reviewed by clicking on extension then "Export Blocked Content Logs.".

 [Watch on Youtube](https://youtu.be/6x0Fe_63qxA)